betaflight/betaflight.com/docs/development/Telemetry.md

 > set report_cell_voltage = OFF
 > ```
 >
 > Note: cell voltage values are an assumed reputation of the cell voltage based on the packs voltage.
 Actual cell voltage may differ.
-It is recommeded that you chain the flight controllers telemetry with a real Frsky FLVSS s.port sensor.
+It is recommeded that you chain the flight controllers telemetry with a real FrSky FLVSS s.port sensor.
 >
 > To view individual cells or more importantly to get lowest cell (all cells are the sum of vbat, so each cell is the same in this case):
 > See [OpenTX 2.1 & FrSky FLVSS Individual Cell Voltages](http://openrcforums.com/forum/viewtopic.php?t=7266).